The daily report card

 2. How many hours of solid sleep do you get

-(On some individuals the quality and hours of sleep have major performance impact especially if sleep-deprived, while to others they perform well regardless of that)
+(On some individuals, the quality and hours of sleep have significant performance impact, especially if sleep-deprived, while to others they perform well regardless of that)

-(Some perform better with taking workout or some sort of activity before starting to trade, while others perform just as well jumping straight out of the bed)
+(Some perform better with taking workout or some activity before starting to trade, while others perform just as well jumping straight out of bed)

-4.Starting to trade at pre-market or rather after open, or if not which hour?
+4.Starting to trade at pre-market or instead after open, or if not, which hour?

 (Some traders perform better in later hours when tickers find their trend directions, while others perform better anticipating or trading based on data in earlier hours, there are no right or wrongs, find what performs better for you)

-5. Focus on the ticker that everyone is watching, or rather on the ticker that has the strongest edge ratio?
+5. Focus on the ticker that everyone is watching, or instead on the ticker with the strongest edge ratio?

 (Some traders have a better eye in high liquidity conditions and perform better while others perform better tracking the assets which are not on the radar of many traders)

-There are about at least 10 major important questions that each trader should address, and those might be very different from person to person.
-For example for someone waking up too early and getting behind the trading screen might have a much more negative impact on performance (morning brain fog) than to someone who is a morning bird.
-Which means that a trader should know him/herself quite well to know what the overall weaknesses and strengths are so that daily report card is structured in a way that it addresses those as it is likely that those will have an impact on performance.
+At least ten major essential questions that each trader should address, and those might be very different from person to person.
+For example, waking up too early and getting behind the trading screen might have a much more negative impact on performance (morning brain fog) than on someone who is a morning bird.
+This means that a trader should know him/herself quite well to understand what the overall weaknesses and strengths are so that the daily report card is structured so that it addresses those as it is likely that those will impact performance.
 And trader needs to find exactly how much impact they have so that certain habits within the daily approach might need to be adjusted.
-It is not worth fighting head-on into the stone wall if the report card clearly shows that there is a habitual issue impacting performance.
-Find a solution to change your daily habits to address them if they impact performance on negative side and reinforce those habits that show clearly that trading performance is impacted positively.
+It is not worth fighting head-on into the stone wall if the report card clearly shows a habitual issue impacting performance.
+Find a solution to change your daily habits to address them if they impact performance negatively and reinforce those habits that show clearly that trading performance is positively impacted.

-The examples above are more general daily activities and perhaps many traders will find them important while others might not.
-It is important to note down certain key daily habits which are trading hours and non-trading hours related and then think trough which of those are important to track on the daily report card and which not.
+The examples above are more general daily activities, and perhaps many traders will find them essential while others might not.
+It is critical to note down certain essential daily habits, which are trading hours and non-trading hours related, and then think through which of those are important to track on the daily report card and which not.

-Mind that you should not be tracking every little detail of your daily trading or non-trading activities because if daily report card writing becomes too tedious the trader will lose interest over time and will not have followthrough on doing it on daily basis.
-Keep report card as robust and as high priority oriented as possible to ensure that you will follow-trough every (or at least majority) of days on it.
-Minimalistic, but not too minimalitic so that it is specific and relevant enough.
+Mind that you should not be tracking every detail of your daily trading or non-trading activities because if daily report card writing becomes too tedious, the trader will lose interest over time and will not follow through on doing it daily.
+Keep the report card as robust and as high priority-oriented as possible to ensure that you will follow through every (or at least majority) of days on it.
+Minimalistic, but not too minimalistic so that it is specific and relevant enough.

 However, the trader should as well be specific.
-Noting down on report card: This was a good trade, or it was a bad trade is meaningless.
-Such a statement is too vague and it provides no strategic use to the trader.
+Noting down on report card: This was a good trade, or it was a bad trade.
+It isn't very meaningful.
+Such a statement is too vague, and it provides no strategic use to the trader.